mgrbyte/emacs.d/README.rst

 It is also opinionated, providing mode hooks for a host of extensions.

-Each of these can of course been overridden/configured as you prefer.
+Each of these can of course be overridden/configured as you prefer.

 use-package_ is used to configure the default set of packages that will be installed.